edimaudo/hackathon_coding_challenges/Zindi/akmeed_challenge/readme.md

 vendors.csv - vendors that customers can order from.
 VariableDefinitions.txt - Variable definitions for the datasets SampleSubmission.csv - is an example of what your submission file should look like.
 The order of the rows does not matter, but the names of CID X LOC_NUM X VENDOR must be correct.
 The column "target" is your prediction.
 The submission file is large so please allow up to 30 minutes for your score to reflect

+## Metrics

+The error metric for this competition is the F1 score, which ranges from 0 (total failure) to 1 (perfect score).
+Hence, the closer your score is to 1, the better your model.

+F1 Score: A performance score that combines both precision and recall.
+It is a harmonic mean of these two variables.
+The formula is given as: 2*Precision*Recall/(Precision + Recall)

+Precision: This is an indicator of the number of items correctly identified as positive out of total items identified as positive.
+The formula is given as: TP/(TP+FP)

+Recall / Sensitivity / True Positive Rate (TPR): This is an indicator of the number of items correctly identified as positive out of total actual positives.
+The formula is given as: TP/(TP+FN